Last updated 31 October 2022

 The operator must provide the VCD and the PCD to a prospective resident at least 21 days before the resident signs the residence contract.

 The residence contract may be called a licence agreement or a lease.
 The intending resident may also receive an application for residence document, which requires them to complete personal details.

 If purchasing a new or yet to be completed unit in a village, a person may also receive another document which might be called an agreement to lease.
-This is simply a document whereby the person agrees to take up residence of the unit when it is completed and to sign the relevant residence agreement at that time.
+This is simply a document whereby the person agrees to take up residence of the unit when it is completed and to sign the relevant residence contract at that time.

-- the residence agreement
+- the residence contract